JimSeker/AudioVideo/README.md

 <b>AudioRecordTest</b>  will record via the mic and then you can play it back.

 <b>CameraPreview</b> uses Api21 and only the Camera2 APIs.
 The code is broken up into a Preview class that just shows the camera preview
 in a surfaceview.
 A capturePic class (that required the preview class) to take a picture.
-At at some point a CaptureVid that will capture video (no even started).
+At at some point a CaptureVid that will capture video (not even started).

 <b>PicCapture1</b> shows how to write code to take a picture with either camera and camera2 apis.